Term structure modelling with overnight rates beyond stochastic continuity: Hedging in the presence of stochastic discontinuities

 \subsection{An example}

 In this section, we illustrate the hedging approach described in Section \ref{sec:LRM} in the case of a forward-looking caplet using an RFR future as hedging instrument.
-This choice is motivated by the fact that, at the time of writing, SOFR futures represent the most liquidly traded products written on SOFR, while caps/floors are not yet sufficiently developed in the market.
+This choice is motivated by the fact that, at the time of writing, SOFR futures represent the most liquidly traded products written on SOFR, while caps/floors are less liquid in the market.

-We consider the model of Section \ref{sec:Hull_White}, where $Q$ plays now the role of the physical probability measure:
+We consider the model of Section \ref{sec:Hull_White}, with $Q$ playing now the role of the physical probability measure: